 You can approach your own bank (or any lender) for a personal loan.
 This would be “unsecured” lending - that is, it’s not tied to the value of an asset.
 That’s less risky for you, but may make the rates more expensive than for a secured loan.

 Applications can usually be done online, and same-day approvals may be possible.

 - The maximum you can borrow is usually around £25K

 - Borrowing terms are usually up to five years – which may be too soon for you pay back the whole loan amount

 2. Extend your current mortgage

-If you’re looking at doing a major renovation to your own home, or a rental property you already own (for example, you’re building an extension), the most straightforward way of accessing the additional funding you need might be to apply to for a "further advance" on extend your current mortgage.
+If you’re looking at doing a major renovation to your own home, or a rental you already own (for example, you’re building an extension), the most straightforward way of accessing the additional funding you need might be to apply to for a "further advance" on extend your current mortgage.

 Your lender’s willingness to add on this additional borrowing will depend on: